slsu0424/slsu0424.github.io/_pages/about.md

 <p>I am particularly interested in emerging technologies, and their potential to change healthcare.
 Yet I believe it is more important to examine how and where such technology should be used.
 As the practice of medicine is an art and a science, the use of technology must be used responsibly.</p>

-<p>Advaces in computing enable us to reimagine healthcare, and I dream of a future with better healthcare innovation and patient outcomes.</p>
+<p>Advances in computing enable us to reimagine healthcare, and I dream of a future with better healthcare innovation and patient outcomes.</p>

 <p>All views represented here are my own.</p>